André Heller and David Hockney sitting at a red picnic table conversing over drinks on a blue pavilion surrounded by greenery for 1987 Luna Luna park.

 André Heller, David Hockney.

-David Hockney with model for geometric forest pavilion with music, exhibited 1987.
+David Hockney with model for the Enchanted Tree, exhibited 1987.

 David Hockney creates drawings, paintings, photographs, prints, and stage designs depicting landscapes, still lifes, domestic interiors, and figurative works.
-His work resists easy categorization, and although usually associated with Pop Art, his style and color palette have shifted dramatically over the decades.
-Hockney is deeply influenced by his environment.
-Attending art school in Bradford, Yorkshire, and the Royal College of Art in London from the 1950s to the early 1960s led to a moody color palette reflecting Britain's muted, damp, and dismal climate.
-Upon moving to Los Angeles in 1964, he embraced bright, pastel colors—turquoise, yellow, pink—conjuring the light of the city.
+Although usually associated with Pop Art, his style and color palette have shifted dramatically over the decades.
+He attended art school in Bradford, Yorkshire, and the Royal College of Art in London from the 1950s to the early 1960s.
+Influenced by his surrounding environment, he subsequently developed a moody color palette that reflected the muted, damp, and dismal climate of Britain.
+After moving to Los Angeles in 1964, he embraced bright, pastel colors—cobalt blue, yellow, pink—to conjure the city’s light and warmth.

 His work resists easy categorization, and although usually associated with Pop Art, his style and color palette have shifted dramatically over the decades.